 Abagannuc or baba ghanoush goes very well as part of a mezze spread or with any grills.
 I also love this dip on crackers or toasted bread with a nice sharp cheese or feta cheese aside.

 I hope you enjoy our version of Abagannuc or baba ghannoush, packed with flavor.
-This delicious meze and over 90 authentic recipes from my homeland are included at my cookery book, Ozlem’s Turkish Table; signed copies available at this link (and it is 10 % off for Father’s Day, from June 1-16th; please enter promo code: fathers-day at check out), if interested.
+This delicious meze and over 90 authentic recipes from my homeland are included at my cookery book, Ozlem’s Turkish Table; signed copies available at this link (it is 10 % off), delivered worldwide including the US and Canada.

 - 2 medium aubergines / eggplants